sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/chat.md

 - An active Sourcegraph instance (free or paid)
 - A supported editor extension (VS Code, JetBrains, and Neovim) installed

-## How does chat works?
+## How does chat work?

-Cody uses several search methods (including keyword and semantic search) to find files in your codebase that are relevant to your chat questions.
+Cody uses several methods (including keyword search and graph context) to find files in your codebase that are relevant to your chat questions.
 It then uses context from those files to provide an informed response based on your codebase.
 Cody also tells you which code files it reads to generate its responses.

 Cody can assist you with various use cases by answering questions such as: